-RNs interested in learning more about how to provide proactive, evidence-based treatment for patients struggling with anorexia, bulimia, and binge eating disorder, among other disorders, are likely to find that completing an advanced education, such as an online Master of Science in Nursing (MSN), can prepare them with the specialized skills to help patients recover.
+RNs interested in learning more about how to provide proactive, evidence-based treatment for patients struggling with anorexia, bulimia, and binge eating disorder, among other disorders, are likely to find that completing an advanced education, such as an MSN degree online, can prepare them with the specialized skills to help patients recover.

 Working with Patients with Eating Disorders

 Eating disorders affect people of all ages, ethnicities, and socioeconomic backgrounds.
 Not only do they affect people around the globe, but the National Association of Anorexia Nervosa and Associated Disorders (ANAD) estimates that approximately 9% of Americans will have an eating disorder at some point in their lifetimes.